 The Heathrow Express rail service opened in June 1998 and has since provided a direct journey from central London to Heathrow Airport.
-Having had the pleasure of working on the Heathrow Express since its early years of operation, it was natural that we were appointed to design and implement the most recent and revolutionary upgrade; replacing end-of-life elements and migrating multiple sub-systems within the station to be accessible from a new, centralised Station Management System.
+Having had the pleasure of working on the Heathrow Express since its early years of operation, it was natural that we were appointed in 2018 to design and implement the most recent and revolutionary upgrade; replacing end-of-life elements and migrating multiple sub-systems within the station to be accessible from a new, centralised Station Management System.

 “A special thank you to Stephen Haynes and his team for delivering what was an extremely challenging project, to the full satisfaction of all at Heathrow." - Stephen Hicks, Heathrow Airport